Scroll to view all answers or click to jump to a specific subject.

 Under the proposed plans, EWEB would draw water from the Willamette just below the confluence of the Coast Fork and the Middle Fork.
 The treatment plant would be located in Glenwood, between the Willamette River and I-5.

-Both the new plant and the pipeline connecting it to the EWEB system will be built to modern seismic standards to withstand the impacts of a large earthquake or other natural disaster.
+Yes.
+The standalone plant and the pipeline connecting it to the EWEB system would be built to modern seismic standards to withstand the impacts of a large earthquake or other natural disaster.

 Related Projects